 And it was true.
 As a manager, I was grappling with the difficulty of critiquing others' work.
 And more than once, some disgruntled employee had walked out on me.
 The longer I'd managed, the more I understood why Juanita was Juanita.
 And the less funny my story of walking out on her became.

-But even so, I still took that ashtray.
-Now retired forever from snubbing out cigarettes, it's stashed away with our other meaningful momentos.
+But even so, I still pocketed that ashtray.
+Now retired forever from snubbing out cigarettes, it's displayed with our other meaningful momentos.

 In a strange sort of way, the ashtray received better treatment than Sue.